An Analytical study on the Judgement of Adultery

 It was well observed by Justice Frankfurter in Trop vs Dulles:

 “All power is, in Madison’s phrase, of an encroaching nature.
 Judicial power is not immune from this human weakness.
 It must always be on guard against encroaching beyond its proper bounds, and not the less so since the only restraint on it is self-restraint.
 The Court must observe fastidious regard for limitations on its own powers, and thus preclude the Court giving effect to its own notions of what is wise and politic.
-That self-restraint is of the essence in the observance of the judicial oath, for the Constitution has not authorised the judges to sit on the wisdom of Congress or the Executive Branch.”
+That self-restraint is of the essence in the observance of the judicial oath, for the Constitution has not authorized the judges to sit on the wisdom of Congress or the Executive Branch.”

 As observed by the Supreme Court in Govt of Andhra Pradesh vs P Laxmi Devi, “Adjudication must be done within the system of historically validated restraints and conscious minimisation of the judges preferences “, and as held in State of Bihar vs Kameshwar Singh, “The legislature is the best judge of what is good for the people by whose suffrage it has come into existence.”